jlevy/og-equity-compensation/README.md

 Another term you may encounter is
-[*total rewards*](https://www.worldatwork.org/total-rewards-model/), which refers to a model of attracting, retaining, and motivating employees using a combination of salary and incentive compensation (like equity), benefits, recognition for added value (like awards and bonuses), training programs, and intitiatives to improve the work environment and otherwise engage employees.
+[*total rewards*](https://www.worldatwork.org/total-rewards-model/), which refers to a model of attracting and retaining employees using a combination of salary and incentive compensation (like equity), benefits, recognition for contribution or commitment (like awards and bonuses), training programs, and initiatives to improve the work environment.

 In this Guide we focus on equity compensation in stock corporations, the kind of company where ownership is represented by stock.